Eriosdev/ERiosdev/README.md

 #### I am software Delovoper

-This is my github repo for learning nothing more because I have full dedication where I job.
+This is my Github repo for learning nothing more because I have full dedication where I job.

+I'm trying new languajes and technologies.

 Skills: python / natural-adaba / sql / postgresql / bash-scripting.